 P0304 Subaru: #4 Cylinder Miss Fire

-The power in your engines is provided by the cylinders.
+The cylinders provide the power in your engines.
 This is where the spark plugs ignite the air/fuel mixture, generating the energy that turns the crankshaft.
 A misfire occurs when there isn’t enough fuel burning in a cylinder.

-When the engine is functioning correctly, the cylinders fire in sequence to provide continuous power to the crankshaft.
+When the engine functions correctly, the cylinders fire in sequence to provide continuous power to the crankshaft.
 If the RPM of the crankshaft changes by more than 2%, this is when the engine will trigger the P0304 code.

 You will often experience serious drivability problems when the P0304 trouble code activates.
 These include:

-- Activation of the check engine light.
+- The check engine light activates.
 If the light is solid, the change in the crankshaft RPMs is between 2% and 10%.
 A flashing or blinking light indicates a variance over 10%.

-- Engine running rough.
+- The engine runs rough.
 The engine may shake while idling.
 You may also notice jerking or hesitation from the engine while accelerating.